NAVIS: A LAMMPS-Python framework for efficient computation of nanochannel velocity and thermal interfacial slip: Introduction

 In an entirely analogous fashion, the calculation of the weak-field (linear response) Kapitza resistance can be formulated by either a Green-Kubo-like correlation function integral proposed by Barrat and Chiaruttini \cite{barrat2003} or by the non-integral time-correlation approach proposed by Alosious {\it{et al.}} \cite{alosious2019, alosious2021}.
 As with the case of the friction coefficient, the former method involves an integral which {\it{diverges}} at long times, whereas the latter does not, as clearly shown in reference \cite{alosious2021}.
 In this work, we implement the calculation proposed by Alosious {\it{et al.}} \cite{alosious2021} because of its stability and statistical accuracy.

-The motive of the present work is to provide a useful computational toolkit, implemented in Python \cite{python} and interfaced with the popular LAMMPS software package \cite{thompson2022}, that can readily compute the Navier friction coefficient and Kapitza resistance for arbitrary solid-fluid interfaces.
+Although the \emph{statistical mechanics} framework forms the foundation of any EMD approach for computing thermal or velocity slip, an equally important aspect is the effective implementation of this theoretical framework into a practical computational methodology.
+A clear and pedagogical implementation of this workflow (Theory $\to$ Code) can help avoid the repeated ``reinvention of the wheel'' when developing new computational tools from established theoretical principles.
+Such efforts have gained considerable traction in recent years due to the growing use of molecular simulations to probe the underlying physics of complex systems~\cite{maffioli2024ttcf4lammps, gravelle2025set, fish2026libmobility} Hence, the motive of the present work is to provide a useful computational toolkit, implemented in Python \cite{python} and interfaced with the popular LAMMPS software package \cite{thompson2022}, that can readily compute the Navier friction coefficient and Kapitza resistance for arbitrary solid-fluid interfaces.
 The following section briefly discusses the theoretical framework behind the hydrodynamic and thermal friction computing methodologies.
 The subsequent sections provide detailed descriptions of the simulation and post-processing procedures used to compute the Navier friction coefficient and Kapitza resistance, followed by a results and discussion section, where we present some important results obtained using the proposed methodologies.